 Theatre Simpson Scholarship Application is now available online.
 To register click here.

-- participating in good faith and in a punctual manner in all required scholarship events.
+- Participating in good faith and in punctual manner in all required scholarship events.

-- must participate in good faith in auditions for each production, unless a previous assignment has been made by the faculty to a technical or design position which precludes being available as an actor.
-The student will speak with the director regarding this conflict at least a week prior to the scheduled auditions.
-[In the case of student directed one-acts, scholarship students must speak with the professor teaching Directing Studio before auditions.]
-Auditioning is an important means of developing life-skills and therefore is an important learning experience for all students, whether they consider themselves actors or not.
-Perceived conflicts during the rehearsal or performance process, etc., do not excuse the student from auditioning, and should be discussed with the director as part of the audition process.
+1) Participate in good faith in auditions for each production unless a previous assignment has been made by the faculty to a technical or design position which precludes being available as an actor.
+Auditioning is an important means of developing life-skills and therefore is an important learning experience for all students, whether they consider themselves ‘actors” or not.
+Perceived conflicts during the rehearsal or performance process, do not excuse the student from auditioning, and should be discussed with the director as part of the audition process.

-- workcalls are a primary responsibility for scholarship students (and cast-members.)
-There will be at least one all day Saturday work call (with potential for more) for each production.
-These are mandatory workcalls.
-If extenuating circumstances will prevent you from attending a workcall you must fill out a request to miss the workcall form and speak to the department chair at least one week prior to the workcall.
-Missed workcall hours must be made up.
-Workcalls are important not only as a time for getting a large number of production projects accomplished but also, and more importantly, as a time for developing life-skills such as team problem-solving, leadership, and time-management, while contributing to the necessary company environment.
+2) Attend all workcalls.
+Workcalls are a primary responsibility for scholarship students and are mandatory.
+There will be at least one all-day Saturday workcall (with the potential for more) for each production.
+If extenuating circumstances will prevent you from attending a workcall, you must fill out a “Request to Miss Mandatory Call” form.
+Missed workcalls must be made up.
+Workcalls are important not only as a time for getting a large number of production projects accomplished, but also, and more importantly, as a time for developing life-skills such as team problem-solving, leadership, and time-management, while contributing to the necessary company environment.

-- Strike (the taking-down and putting-away of all production materials) is required of all company members including all scholarship students.
-15 minutes following the final curtain everyone will assemble in the appropriate theatre space.
+4) Attend all ‘strikes’.
+Students will report for the strikes as posted on the tech schedule.
 Roll will be taken and then you will be assigned to various jobs.
 No one will leave the theatre until dismissed.
-Roll will again be taken at the end of strike.
+Roll will again be taken at the end of the strike.
 Please keep a good attitude through the strike and work productively.